LyingCaptain/DrawMsg/README.md

 # DrawMsg
 the UML of message design
-Creating a new branch is so quick mnncnjcjncfnjcdgvbfdsxgbdkkfdvcojfdiuferieroiefroigbfgbvufedoqweoidfvrgpw;/qdsfvfv/sdpidfv/;al,.rf
+Creating a new branch is so quick & simple